ENate/spring-kafka-microservices-app/README.md

 # spring-kafka-microservices-app

-This repository contains a spring boot microservices application containing the most recent Spring framework APIs.
+This repository contains a spring boot microservices application implemented using the most recent Spring framework APIs.
 It is mostly written in Java, spring boot, kafka, mongodb, mysql, rabbitMQ and Kafka message brokers, ELK, etc.

 # Tech Stack